 Limitations: Probably the most limiting factor for GPR surveys is that their success is very site specific, and depends on having a contrast in the dielectric properties of the target compared to the host overburden.
 Clearly sufficient depth penetration to reach the target is needed.
 Penetration depends on the frequency of the antenna, the conductivity of the overburden, and whether clay is present in the overburden.
 Also, if a low-frequency antenna is used, then the resolution of targets is less than with a high-frequency antenna.
 In addition, with low-frequency antennas, which are usually not shielded, GPR energy radiates in all directions.
 Thus, reflections occur from local objects either on the ground surface or above the ground, such as power lines and buildings.
 For surveys under bridges, the bridge deck may provide a reflection.
 It may be possible to separate the reflection from the bridge deck from the reflection from the bedrock, providing these two reflection times are significantly different.

 Basic Concept: Seismic refraction is one of the most commonly used methods to determine bedrock depths, especially for depths of less than 30 m.
-The method requires a seismic energy source, usually a sledgehammer for depths of 15 m or less, and weight drop and black powder ges for depths to 30 m.
+The method requires a seismic energy source, usually sledgehammers for depths of 30 m or less, and weight drops and black powder seismic guns for depths over 30 m.
 The seismic waves produced by the energy source penetrate the overburden and refract along the bedrock surface.
 While they are traveling along this surface, they continually radiate seismic waves back to the ground surface.
 These are detected by geophones placed on the ground surface.
 Both compressional waves (P-waves) and shear waves (S-waves) can be used in the seismic refraction method, although compressional waves are most commonly used.
 Figure 114a shows the layout of the instrument, the main seismic waves involved, and the resulting time distance graph.
-A typical seismic recorder is shown in figure 114b.
+A typical seismic recorder is shown in Figure 114b.
 The method can be used for up to about four layers.
 However, each layer has to have a higher velocity than the overlaying layer.

 Figure 114.
 Seismic Refraction: field set up and data recorder.